 Severe pressure to revamp EU asylum system

-In spring and summer 2016, the Commission issued a total of seven proposals to revamp the EU’s common asylum policy.
+In 2016, the European Commission issued a total of seven proposals to reform the EU’s common asylum policy.
 The proposals seek to address the refugee crisis, which culminated in 2015, and the need to improve the management of migration to the EU.
-It has become evident that the existing EU regulations cannot cope with the pressure created by large numbers of asylum seekers.
+It has become evident that the existing EU regulations cannot cope adequately with the pressure created by large numbers of asylum seekers.

-The key proposal deals with reforming the Dublin system.
-The current system proved unable to handle the record numbers of asylum seekers.
-The new system must be able to guarantee that the same rules are followed across the EU.
+The most politically challenging proposal deals with reforming the Dublin system.
+The current system proved unable to handle the record numbers of asylum seekers in 2015.
+The new system needs to be able to guarantee that the same rules are followed across the EU.

-Determining the country responsible for processing the asylum application must be clear-cut, and the country where the asylum seeker first arrived is responsible for registration.
+Determining the country responsible for processing an asylum application must be clear-cut, and asylum seekers should be registered in the country where they first arrived.
 Sufficient incentives and obligations are needed to ensure that this goal is met.

-By unifying decision-making and reception conditions in Member States, the EU wants – for example – to reduce the unlawful movement of asylum seekers between EU countries during the asylum process.
-Such movement between Member States slows down the processing of asylum applications and makes it more difficult.
+By unifying decision-making and reception conditions in Member States, the EU hopes, for example, to reduce unauthorised secondary movements by asylum seekers between EU countries during the asylum process.
+Such movements between Member States slow down and hamper the processing of asylum applications.

-All seven proposals are still under discussion in the relevant EU institutions.
-Although the reform of the Dublin system and asylum procedures have proved to be the most difficult questions in the negotiations between Member States, progress has been made on other issues.
+All seven proposals are still under discussion in the EU institutions, and negotiations on the reform of the Dublin system and the asylum procedure have proved particularly difficult.
+However, progress has been made in other respects.

-Finland is actively involved in the reform of the common European asylum system and aims to promote quick solutions through negotiations.
+Finland is actively involved in the reform of the Common European Asylum System, and aims to launch constructive discussions on the reform during its Presidency.

-The EU wants to share responsibility for managing the flow of asylum seekers between Member States and to ease the pressure caused by migration on Southern Europe.
-Since 2015, Member States have relocated asylum seekers from Greece and Italy.
-As frontline Member States, Greece and Italy have become under particular pressure during the migration crisis.
+The EU wants the Member States to share responsibility for managing the flow of asylum seekers in order to ease the pressure caused by migration on Southern Europe.
+The Commission is coordinating the arrangements and calling on Member States to accept relocated asylum seekers.